Plastic-regulatory-roundup

 Author and regenerative business expert Carol Sanford talks about looking at the “nestedness of living systems”, much like how all forms of life in an ecosystem are dependent on the health of the whole.

 “The great need now is not for improvements in parts, but instead for shifts in whole systems,” she explains.
 “The old way works by cutting parts from wholes and attempting to improve them in isolation.
 But living systems, the basis of the new paradigm, always work as fully integrated wholes, and those who work with them create cascades of beneficial change through strategic interventions.
-This is the way businesspeople need to work, by creating enlightened disruption of whole systems for the purpose of regenerating them.”
+This is the way business people need to work, by creating enlightened disruption of whole systems for the purpose of regenerating them.”

 It’s this kind of collaboration that will drive the realization of a future free from plastic waste, and possibly shape how negotiators in the plastic waste treaty tackle its formulation in coming years.